 John Vanek graduated from Case Western Reserve University, where his passion for creative writing took root.
 He received his M.D. from the University of Rochester and practiced medicine in Ohio for a quarter century, but his interest in writing never waned.
 Medicine was his life, but mysteries and poetry became his drugs of choice.

 He began honing his craft in creative writing workshops and college courses and was gratified when his early work won contests and was published widely.
 He now lives happily as an ink-stained-wretch in Florida with Geni, his wife, fellow writer, and best friend.
 He teaches a poetry workshop for seniors at a local college, and enjoys swimming, hiking, sunshine, good friends, and red wine.

-John is an active member of the International Thriller Writers, and his mystery, DEROS, was nominated for an Edgar Award.
+John is an active member of the International Thriller Writers.

 I practiced medicine at St. Joseph Hospital in Lorain, Ohio until it closed its doors in 1997.
 Father Jake Austin is a fictional character, but aspects of his personality and struggles are modeled after two Catholic priests who became my close friends and confidants.
 When I first met them, I expected the usual stereotypes, but when their Roman collars came off, I found that they were simply human.

 One priest confessed his attraction to a young nun.
 Call his love unrequited; he called it hell.
 I watched this righteous man struggle with his commitment to his vows.
 This became the inspiration for Jake and Emily’s relationship in my novels.

 Seeing these men wrestle with the same emotions that we all share shattered my preconceived notions.
 I wanted to portray Father Jake as a spiritual man, but as realistically as possible.